 There can be opportunities for preventing acute illness and deterioration.
 Learning to recognise the patient who is at risk of deterioration before they deteriorate is an important step to reducing the morbidity and mortality from acute illness in hospital.
 Simple actions can be performed either to prevent problems occurring initially or to aid prompt recognition and response before the deterioration becomes too far advanced.

 A clinical case scenario specific to the organ system is described to illustrate how the RRAPID approach should be used in clinical practice.
 Questions are posed to test the reader's ability to manage acutely ill patients.

 Each chapter ends with a brief summary box with key learning points.

 Interactive cases and multiple choice questions are provided to test the reader's understanding of a topic.

 During your clinical placements you will encounter acutely unwell patients.
 In the case log section you will be able to document and reflect upon cases that you come across and save these notes to your device or e-mail them to yourself.
 The case log utilises the commonly used communication tool SBARR.
 This enables you to enter the details under the appropriate section i.e. situation, background, assessment (use the ABCDE approach), recommendations and readback.
-It is important that you do not enter any specific patient identifying information (name, date of birth, hospital number) for clinical govenance reasons.
+It is important that you do not enter any specific patient identifying information (name, date of birth, hospital number or NHS number) for clinical govenance reasons.